 Summer on the Hudson in Riverside Park

-Running from May through early October, the 2015 edition of the annual Summer on the Hudson festival in Riverside Park brings a summer-long season of 160-plus alfresco arts and cultural events to Manhattan's Hudson River-lined park, stretching from 59th Street to 153rd Street.
+Running from May through early October, the annual Summer on the Hudson festival in Riverside Park brings a summer-long season of 160-plus alfresco arts and cultural events to Manhattan's Hudson River-lined park, stretching from 59th Street to 153rd Street.
 Expect happenings highlighting music and dance, and, come July and August, a series of movie screenings under the stars.
 See Summer on the Hudson in Riverside Park for more.

 Walking Tours in Central Park